blai30/BaySpace/credentials/README.md

 ### Connecting to Database using MySQL Workbench
 1. Open MySQL Workbench and add a new connection
-2. Set connection name "to CSC 648 AWS" (this can be anything)
+2. Set connection name to `CSC 648 AWS` (this can be anything)
-3. Change connection method to "Standard TCP/IP over SSH"
+3. Change connection method to `Standard TCP/IP over SSH`
-4. Change SSH Hostname to "13.57.181.150:22"
+4. Change SSH Hostname to `13.57.181.150:22`
-5. Change SSH Username to "ubuntu"
+5. Change SSH Username to `ubuntu`.
+There is no password
-6. Set the SSH Key File path to the "csc648Summer.pem" file located in the credentials directory
+6. Set the SSH Key File path to the `csc648Summer.pem` file located in the credentials directory
-7. Leave MySQL Hostname as "127.0.0.1"
+7. Leave MySQL Hostname as `127.0.0.1`
-8. Leave MySQL Server Port as "3306"
+8. Leave MySQL Server Port as `3306`
-9. Leave Username as "root"
+9. Leave Username as `root`
 10. Connect to the Database using "admin" as the password

 ### Connecting to Database from Command-Line